-SBG holds its Africa Regions investments, either directly, in the case of its Common Monetary Area-based subsidiaries and Stanbic Bank de Angola, or indirectly via Stanbic Africa Holdings UK ("SAHL"), a wholly-owned subsidiary of SBG.
-SAHL is as an intermediate holding company of the Group's Africa Regions investments and acts merely as an investment holding company.
+SBG holds its Africa Regions investments, either directly, in the case of its Common Monetary Areabased subsidiaries and Stanbic Bank de Angola, or indirectly via Stanbic Africa Holdings UK ("SAHL"), a wholly-owned subsidiary of SBG.
+SAHL is an intermediate holding company of the Group's Africa Regions investments and acts as an investment holding company.
 The Group manages its subsidiaries, across all geographies, on a legal entity basis in compliance with host country regulatory requirements.
-The businesses were structured in accordance with the Group's business unit approach until January 2021, when the Group commenced the implementation of its new client segment strategy.
-The client segment strategy has also been adopted in Africa Regions.
-The strategy of SAHL's underlying investee companies follows the Group strategy, as would the strategy of the Africa Regions subsidiaries which are held directly by SBG.
+The strategy of SAHL's underlying investee companies follows the Group strategy in the same way as Africa Regions subsidiaries which are held directly by SBG.
 The growth of SAHL depends solely upon the growth of the Net Asset Value of each of its underlying investments, and its main source of income is dividends from subsidiaries.
-SBG, through SAHL, will ensure that its subsidiaries are adequately capitalised to meet the requirements of home and host regulators.
+SBG, through SAHL, ensures that its subsidiaries are adequately capitalised to meet the requirements of home and host regulators.

 Five of SBG's Africa Regions subsidiaries are themselves listed entities: Stanbic Holdings Plc in Kenya, Stanbic IBTC Holdings PLC in Nigeria, Standard Bank (Malawi) Limited, Standard Bank Namibia Holdings Limited and Stanbic Bank Uganda.
-In 2020 SAHL increased its shareholding in Stanbic Holdings Plc (Kenya) to 71.16 per cent. from 69.15 per cent., while its shareholding in Stanbic IBTC Holdings PLC increased from 65.70 per cent. to 67.02 per cent..
+In the year ended 31 December 2022, SAHL increased its shareholding in Stanbic Holdings Plc (Kenya) to 74.92 per cent. from 72.25 per cent., while its shareholding in Stanbic IBTC Holdings PLC increased from 67.51 per cent. to 67.55 per cent.
 SBG will continue to look for opportunities to deploy available capital, by increasing shareholdings in its Africa Regions subsidiaries, either directly or via SAHL, as appropriate.

-In 2020, Africa Regions contributed 58 per cent. of SBG's headline earnings from banking activities compared to 31 per cent. in 2019 and 18 per cent of SBG's total loans and advances compared to 17 per cent. in 2019.
+In the year ended 31 December 2022, Africa Regions contributed 36 per cent. of SBG's headline earnings from banking activities compared to 36 per cent. in 2021 and 21 per cent. of SBG's total gross loans and advances compared to 21 per cent. in 2021.

-The table below presents a summary of the main performance indicators of the legal entities within the Africa Regions for the years ended 31 December 2020 and 31 December 2019:
+The table below presents a summary of the main performance indicators of the legal entities within the Africa Regions for the years ended 31 December 2022 and 31 December 2021: